seqan/seqan/manual/source/Tutorial/SamBamIO.rst

 A First Working Example
 -----------------------

-The following program reads a file named ``example.sam`` and prints its contents back to the user on stdout.
+The following program reads a file named ``example.sam`` and prints its contents back to the user on standard output.

 .. includefrags:: demos/tutorial/bam_io/example1.cpp